Skip to main content

 tip

 You can specify the file format and various copy-related settings with the FILE_FORMAT and COPY_OPTIONS available in the COPY INTO command.
-When purge is set to true, the original file will only be deleted if the data update is successful.

 REPLACE INTO sample